MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/sales-how-process-sales-returns-cancellations.md

 ms.date: 09/08/2016
 ms.author: sgroespe
 ms.translationtype: HT
-ms.sourcegitcommit: 2c13559bb3dc44cdb61697f5135c5b931e34d2a8
+ms.sourcegitcommit: aa56764b5f3210229ad21eae6891fb201462209c
-ms.openlocfilehash: 46908fb1ae2e0281e730a03e2bcad6e79704d22e
+ms.openlocfilehash: 33a1c64886fc7b16cddd67ad175539c96f8d48d6
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 12/14/2017

 ---
 # <a name="how-to-process-sales-returns-or-cancellations"></a>How to: Process Sales Returns or Cancellations
 If a customer wants to return items or be reimbursed for items or services that you have sold and received payment for, you must create and post a sales credit memo that specifies the requested change.
 To include the correct sales invoice information, you can create the sales credit memo directly from the posted sales invoice or you can create a new sales credit memo with copied invoice information.

-If you need more control of the sales return process, such as warehouse documents for the item handling or better overview when returning items from multiple sales documents with one return, then you can create sales return orders.
+If you need more control of the sales return process, such as warehouse documents for the item handling or better overview when receiving items from multiple sales documents with one sales return, then you can create sales return orders.
 A sales return order automatically issues the related sales credit memo and other return-related documents, such as a replacement sales order, if needed.
 For more information, see the "To create a sales return order based on one or more a posted sales documents" section.

 > [!NOTE]
 >   If a posted sales invoice has not yet been paid, then you can use the **Correct** or **Cancel** functions on the posted sales invoice to reverse transactions.
 These functions work only for unpaid invoices, and they do not support partial returns or cancellations.
 For more information, see [How to: Correct or Cancel Unpaid Sales Invoices](sales-how-correct-cancel-sales-invoice.md).